Coronal Loops with Different Metallicities and Generalized RTV Scaling Laws: Discussion

 We fit the cooling function for the solar coronal abundances to the single power law as in Section \ref{sec41} (the blue dashed line in Figure \ref{fig_corcol}).
 The indices and coefficients in the fitting function and the scaling relations are presented in Tables \ref{table_rad}, \ref{table_abcde}, and Figure \ref{fig_abcde}.
 For the coronal abundances, the power-law index of the cooling function $\alpha$ is almost the same as the function for the photospheric abundances.
 Therefore, only the coefficients in the scaling relations, $a$ and $c$, are substantially changed.
 For the fixed $P$ and $l_{\rm cor},$ $T_{\rm max}$ and $E_{\rm H}$ are increased by a factor of $1.2$ and $1.9$ compared to the case for the photospheric abundances.

-We additionally carried out the simulations to compare the coronal atmospheres with the solar photospheric and coronal abundances.
+In order to compare the atmospheric profiles between the cases of different abundances, we additionally carried out the simulations to compare the coronal atmospheres with the solar photospheric and coronal abundances.
 Figure \ref{fig_compthin} shows the time-averaged profiles of the temperature and the density.
 It is found that when the coronal abundances are employed, the coronal temperature and density are reduced due to the enhancement of the metallic cooling.
-This indicates that we should be careful about the elemental abundances in the atmosphere to specifically reproduce stellar coronal heating by simulations.
+We also confirm that $T_{\rm max}$ and $E_{\rm H}$ obtained from our simulations are consistent with those calculated from the generalized scaling relations.
+Our results indicate that we should be careful about the elemental abundances in the atmosphere to specifically reproduce stellar coronal heating by simulations.

 We also note the inverse FIP (IFIP) effect.
 In the corona of some magnetically active stars low-FIP elements are less abundant than in the photosphere, which shows the depleted low-FIP elements in the corona compared to the photosphere \citep{Brinkman2001, Robrade2005}.
 Recently, the IFIP effect is also detected in solar flares \citep{Doschek2016, Katsuda2020} and slow solar winds \citep{Brooks2022}.
 The observations have revealed that the elemental abundances in the stellar coronae depend on their activity; the low-FIP elements are rich in inactive stars, and deficient in active stars \citep{Drake2002}.
 These observations indicate that the abundance ratios of low-FIP elements to high-FIP elements in the corona depend on different regions even in a single star.
 Therefore, we need to caution the variety of (I)FIP effect in studying the coronal heating in different-metallicity stars.